Skip to navigation Skip to content

-This document outlines the process for checking a random sample of public eligibility transactions to ensure business rules have been correctly applied.
-The quality checking process for public eligibility transactions must be conducted in the CDMS environment.
-Enrolment data is captured from CDMS via the overnight log file of Medicare details for the Quality Control System (QCS).
+This document outlines the process for checking a random sample of Medicare eligibility transactions to ensure business rules have been correctly applied.
+The quality checking process for Medicare eligibility transactions must be conducted in the Consumer Directory Maintenance System (CDMS) environment.
+Enrolment data is captured from CDMS through the overnight log file of Medicare details for the Quality Control System (QCS).

 Objectives

-QCS is used to select public eligibility transactions for quality checking and to record the results.
+QCS is used to select Medicare eligibility transactions for quality checking and to record results.

-For how to interpret quality checking information on the QBBI screen, see The QCS for Medicare.
+For information on how to interpret quality checking information on the QBBI screen, see The Quality Control System (QCS) for Medicare.

-The objective of the quality checking procedure is to:
+The purpose of the quality checking procedure is to:

-- give checkers the tools to be able to identify strengths and areas of development in the processing of Medicare public eligibility transactions
+• give quality checkers the tools to identify strengths and areas of development in the processing of Medicare eligibility transactions

 Roles and responsibilities

-- quality checking is performed on a daily basis for every processing day available on QBBI
+• quality checking is performed daily for every processing day available on QBBI

-- error feedback is discussed with Service Officer as part of the coaching conversation.
+• error feedback is discussed with the Service Officer as part of the coaching conversation.
 This supports any learning and development needs

 When source documents are hard copies, they must be held on site until the quality check is finalised.
 If the documents have been archived, it is the responsibility of the Manager/Team Leader to recall the documents.

-- Medicare public eligibility processing business rules have been applied correctly
+• Medicare eligibility processing business rules have been applied correctly

-- quality checking is performed on the specified sample size
+• quality checking is performed on the specified sample size, randomly selected by the Quality Control System (QCS)

 Note: at the end of each month, quality checks (post-checking) must be completed by close of business (COB) on the first working day of the new month.